Nivedh-Biju/Tech-Affairs-2024/README.md

 # Tasks

 ## Task 1: Horizontal Sliding Component
+***Fork this repo and make a pull request .
+DO NOT work on others pages and make your own folder for each task to prevent merge conflicts***
 1. Clone an existing repository of React and create a horizontal sliding component with the following specifications:
    - The slider should display three cards at a time on a laptop and only one card at a time on mobile phones.
    - Use CSS Grid.